PhilipNaudus/simple_site-gh-pages/pages/post_imperial/mulan_rise_of_a_warrior.md

 ---
 layout: post
 title: "<i>Mulan: Rise of a Warrior</i> (2009)"
-description: After Disney&rsquo;s <i>Mulan</i> began receiving significant attention, the Chinese people desired to see this legend retold from a modern Chinese perspective.
+description: After Disney’s <i>Mulan</i> began receiving significant attention, the Chinese people desired to see this legend retold from a modern Chinese perspective.
 image: mulan_rise_of_a_warrior_movie_poster.jpg
 bg: 4d5941
 alt: "A movie poster for Mulan: Rise of a Warrior.
 Images copyright &copy;2009 Starlight International Media, Inc."